michelecafagna26/bibidy/README.md

 # Bibidy
-A simple command line tool for basic manipulations of bib files
+A simple command line tool for basic manipulations of bib files.

 ## install